 Photo credit Wikimedia

-Only available by boat, Fort Livingston was a 19th-century coastal defense fort located on Grand Terre Island, directly east across Barataria Bay from the Coast Guard Station on Grand Isle.
+Fort Livingston was a 19th-century coastal defense fort located on Grand Terre Island, directly east across Barataria Bay from the Coast Guard Station on Grand Isle.
 The structure was listed on the National Register of Historical Places on August 30, 1974.
 It is one of the largest coastal forts in Louisiana, and the only fort on the Gulf of Mexico in the state.
 It is a classic example of American coastal forts of the first half of the 19th century.

 In the early 19th century, Grand Terre Island was home to pirates under the command of Captain Jean Lafitte.
 These pirates were forced to leave the island in 1814 so the U.S. government could build a coastal defense fort.
 This fort was also designed to control the entrance to Barataria Pass and guard New Orleans against naval attacks from the south of the city.

 Today, the fort is in ruins and the island is home to the Louisiana Department of Wildlife and Fisheries' Marine Laboratory.
 It is also part of a wave-protection project being conducted by the Louisiana Department of Natural Resources.
+The public is not allowed on the fort, but you can cruise by on a boat or get a great view from the state park's observation tower.

 Life moves a little slower in Grand Isle.
 It's easy to leave the stress of day to day life behind, sink your toes in the sand, curl up with a nice beach read, and sip a cocktail.
 Or, bring the family, build sandcastles, and enjoy fresh seafood for dinner.
 Sit back and savor one of Grand Isle's spectacular sunsets.